Meteor-Community-Packages/meteor-autoform/README.md

   // Called when any submit operation fails
   onError: function(formType, error) {},

-  // Called every time the form is revalidated, which can be often if keyup
+  // Called every time an insert or typeless form
+  // is revalidated, which can be often if keyup
   // validation is used.
-  formToDoc: function(doc, ss, formId) {},
+  formToDoc: function(doc) {
+    // alter doc
+    // return doc;
+  },

+  // Called every time an update or typeless form
+  // is revalidated, which can be often if keyup
+  // validation is used.
+  formToModifier: function(modifier) {
+    // alter modifier
+    // return modifier;
+  },

   // Called whenever `doc` attribute reactively changes, before values
   // are set in the form fields.